North River (Missouri)

 The North River drainage area is 373 sqmi, with a median flow of 38 cuft/s and a mean flow of 231 cuft/s based on 72 years of record at the USGS Palmyra gaging station.
-Record flow was on April 21, 1973 at 57500 cuft/s.
+Record flow was on April 21, 1973, at 57500 cuft/s.
 During droughts flow sometimes drops to 1 cuft/s or less.

 Tributaries

 Named tributaries of North River include Lazy Branch, Sidnor Creek (Palmyra Big Spring Branch), Lick Creek, Big Branch, Little North River, Hawkins Branch, Merrills Branch, Tiger Fork, Weldons Branch, Looney Creek, Clear Creek, Mesner Branch, Garnett Branch, and Owl Creek.

 History of name

-The river is believed to be a candidate for the "River Jeffreon" that was referenced in the 1804 Treaty of St. Louis presided over by William Henry Harrison with the Sac and Fox.
+The river is believed to be a candidate for the "River Jeffreon" that was referenced in the 1804 Treaty of St. Louis presided over by William Henry Harrison with the Sauk and Meskwaki.
 Zebulon Pike identified this river as the Jeffreon in his August 19 journal entry with the spelling "Jauflione", although no distinction other than "The Jauflione is about 30 yards wide at its mouth, and bears from the Mississippi about S.W." serves to distinguish it from the nearby Fabius Rivers or South River.
 The island across the Mississippi River from the outlet of these tributary rivers is labeled "Jeffreon" on Pike's map.
-The River Jeffreon marked the northern border of Sac and Fox land ceded in Missouri (extending north from the mouth of the Gasconade River on the Missouri River and then down the river to the Mississippi.
+The River Jeffreon marked the northern border of Sauk and Meskwaki land ceded in Missouri (extending north from the mouth of the Gasconade River on the Missouri River and then down the river to the Mississippi.
 In the same treaty the tribes ceded much of northern Illinois and southern Wisconsin on the east side of the Mississippi.
-Several legal cases stemming from the 1804 treaty have identified North River as the River Jeffreon.
+Several legal cases stemming from the 1804 treaty have identified the North River as the River Jeffreon.

 It derived its current name from its position relative to Palmyra, Missouri.
 The North River flows north of that town and the South River flows south of it, with the outlets into the Mississippi being shared at times in the past and still within 1500 ft of each other.
 On some maps from the early 19th century, these rivers are labeled as "North Two Rivers" and "South Two Rivers".